1coderookie/Kobra2ProInsights/docs/hardware/printhead.md

 If you need to replace the nozzle, you either have to buy spare part nozzles directly from Anycubic or find a 3rd party seller who sells these specific nozzles.
 These ones can often be found much cheaper than the ones from Anycubic while the quality might be comparable.
 If you search for these kind of specific stock nozzles, you can search for e.g. "Anycubic Kobra 2 nozzle", as the same type of proprietary nozzle is being used in the regular Kobra 2 and the other models of the Kobra 2 line (like the Kobra 2 Neo, Plus and Max).

-*Mind that you can NOT just get yourself regular Volcano type nozzles and use these ones instead, unless you also change the heatbreak!*

 ---

 ### MOD: Volcano Nozzle